thesquib/clanlord_on_catalina/readme.md

     ![WineskinInstall](images/wineskin_install_software.png)
     1. Hit **Choose Setup Executable** and find the quicktime installer you downloaded.
     1. Let that finish installing
 1. Locate the Clan Lord Windows install zip file.
+A copy from April 2020 [is here]([is here](https://github.com/thesquib/clanlord_on_catalina/raw/master/resources/ClanLord.zip))
     1. Unzip it somewhere and note the location.
 1. Get back the **Install Software** menu
     1. Hit **Copy A Folder Inside** and choose the Clan Lord Windows folder you unzipped